carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 Now we are seeing what we would like: a figure without other output to show in our paper.

 > ## CHALLENGE 1 - Rendering Codes (Optional)
 > How will some hypothetical code render given the following options?
+Try it out with the code we just added to visualize the styling change.
 > `{r global-chunk-challenge, eval = TRUE, include = FALSE}`
 >
 >> ## SOLUTION